oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    the end-user's password and all of the data protected by that password.

 OAuth addresses these issues by introducing an authorization layer and separating the role of the client from that of the resource owner.
-In OAuth, the client requests access to resources controlled by the resource owner and hosted by the resource server, and is issued a different set of credentials than those of the resource owner.
+In OAuth, the client requests access to resources controlled by the resource owner and hosted by the resource server.

-Instead of using the resource owner's credentials to access protected resources, the client obtains an access token -- a string denoting a specific scope, lifetime, and other access attributes.
-Access tokens are issued to third-party clients by an authorization server with the approval of the resource owner.
+Instead of using the resource owner's credentials to access protected resources, the client obtains an access token - a credential representing a specific set of access attributes such as scope and lifetime.
+Access tokens are issued to clients by an authorization server with the approval of the resource owner.
 The client uses the access token to access the protected resources hosted by the resource server.

-For example, an end-user (resource owner) can grant a printing service (client) access to her protected photos stored at a photo- sharing service (resource server), without sharing her username and password with the printing service.
-Instead, she authenticates directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation- specific credentials (access token).
+For example, an end-user (resource owner) can grant a printing service (client) access to their protected photos stored at a photo- sharing service (resource server), without sharing their username and password with the printing service.
+Instead, they authenticates directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation- specific credentials (access token).